ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

    .. image:: /images/azure/newazure-560be.png

-You now have the required Credentials to add an Azure cloud integration into |morpheus| .
+You now have the required Credentials to add an Azure cloud integration into |conduit| .

 ..
 IMPORTANT:: You will also need to have existing Network Security Group(s), Virtual Networks(s) and Storage Accounts(s).
 Instructions for creating these can be found later in this article.

-Add Azure cloud in |morpheus|
+Add Azure cloud in |conduit|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Azure is now ready to be added into |morpheus| .
+Azure is now ready to be added into |conduit| .
 Ensure you have the noted Subscription ID, Tenant ID, Client ID, and Client Secret accessible.

 #.
 In Infrastructure - Clouds, select :guilabel:`+ CREATE CLOUD` and select Azure from the cloud widget.